-The GDPR, or the General Data Protection Regulation, will govern the way businesses process, move, and store the personal data of EU citizens.
-Organizations within the EU will be affected of course, but any other global organizations that process data of EU citizens must comply with the GDPR as well.
+The GDPR, or the General Data Protection Regulation, governs the way businesses process, move, and store the personal data of EU citizens.
+Organizations within the EU are affected of course, but any other global organizations that process data of EU citizens must comply with the GDPR as well.

 If you’re wondering what exactly do we mean by “processing data,” you can find the full definition in our Essential Guide to GDPR Compliant Remote Access.
 But if your organization uses remote control software, it is by definition processing personal data and therefore falls within the scope of the Regulation.
 To prepare your remote control solution for the GDPR, you’ll need to understand these 5 Keys to GDPR Compliance.